kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

 title: "Digging MERN I: hello world"
 date: "2020-09-03"
 category: "mern"
-lastupdated: "2021-03-13"
+lastupdated: "2021-04-02"
 description: "mern serverless react introduction-to-node introduction-to-mern mern for beginners mern stack tutorial"
 sourcecode: https://github.com/kelvinsekx/diggingmernwithsekx/tree/master/diggingmern-I
 ---

 This is an introductory mern stack tutorial that will happen in phases.
-By the end of this long tutorial, we would have created a mern stack project, a complex and powerful blogging platform with the mern stacks.
+By the end of this long tutorial, you would have created a mern stack project, a complex and powerful blogging platform with the mern stacks.

 Although it is a long tutorial thing, I will do my best to keep every part small and consized.
   It will be painless trust me.

 This tutorial is the first part of many parts.
-If you follow until the end, the aftermath of this tutorial will  look good on your resume and help you and I understand mern even more.
+If you follow until the end, the aftermath of this tutorial will  look good on your resume and help you and I understand the mern even more.

 As it is customary, this part 1 will start with the simple and amazing Hello World application.
 We would be using [react](http://www.reactjs.org "link to the react official site") to render the Hello Page and use [express](http://www.express.com "link to express official site") to serve the web server.

 Get your yourself, laptop, pen, paper and smart phone cause it will be a long drive.

+## MERN ?
+It is better never to assume, let me ask you : what is mern ?

+It might be supprising you got it all thinking what does mern even mean.
+But if you were quick to the answer you would have found the question embarassing, pardon my manners.

+A quick search can help and before you do or you don't want to at all.
+The MERN is an acronym for MongoDB, Express, React and Node.
+It is stack of technologies that can be used to make some really awesome webapps.

+To know more about the mern here I will be dipping straight to their use with a tutorial.

 ## HelloWorld
 To start off, we would build a **simple HelloWorld** application with no installation, no downloads and no servers either.
+Hhen, only a few imported links in our document head.

-All that you will need is a modern browser and a weak internet.
+All that you will need is a modern browser and a weak internet trust me.

 ## First Step
+They say the journey of a thousand years begin with a step.

 Start by creating an HTML file with a simple bootstrap html code and name it **index.html**

-You can use any favourite editor of your choice and save the file anywhere.
-In fact, you can use vim editor on the terminal.
-See mine here.

 ```javascript
 <!-- index.html -->